 ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of tumor and how to treat it.
 To see other pages, use the menu on the side of your screen.

 Doctors are working to learn more about neuroendocrine tumors, how to best treat them, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the diagnostic and treatment options best for you.

 Targeted therapy and combined treatments.
-Monoclonal antibodies are a type of targeted therapy that can block tumor growth in different ways.
+Monoclonal antibodies are a type of targeted therapy that blocks tumor growth in different ways.
 Some block the ability of tumor cells to grow and spread.
-Others find tumor cells and help kill them or carry tumor-killing substances to them.
+Others find tumor cells and help destroy them or carry tumor-killing substances to them.
 Both everolimus and sunitinib have been shown to delay the growth of islet cell carcinoma in clinical trials.

 Supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current neuroendocrine tumor treatments in order to improve patients’ comfort and quality of life.